Laura GIRAUD

 • March 2014

-• “Production, Use, and Reception of Election Flyers: An Analysis of the Development of a Local Government’s Platform in the Alpes-Maritimes Department During the 2014 Municipal Elections,”Study Dayorganized by the “AGRUM” collective, Paris-I Panthéon-Sorbonne University.
+• “Production, Use, and Reception of Election Pamphlets: An Analysis of the Development of a Municipality’s Platform in the Alpes-Maritimes During the 2014 Municipal Elections,”Study Dayorganized by the “AGRUM” collective, Paris-I Panthéon-Sorbonne University.

 • July 2013